 Protect our health: Clean air now!

-2021 and beyond present us with ample opportunities to make the EU a clean air champion in the region and internationally, which can lead to significant improvement in people’s health and reduced rates of cancer, heart and lung disease among others, strengthened clean air efforts will also support climate mitigation.
+The revision of the EU’s clean air standards is a not-to-be-missed opportunity for the EU to become a clean air champion in the region and internationally, which can lead to significant improvement in people’s health and reduced rates of cancer, heart and lung disease among others.
+Strengthened clean air efforts will also support climate mitigation.

 The EU’s legally binding limits for air pollutants should be based on science, and be at least as strict as the World Health Organization’s regularly updated guidelines.
 But the current standards from 2008 are based on an outdated political compromise, while the evidence-base on health harm has greatly increased in the last decade.